plblum/jivs/README.md

 ```
 Because this is so full of goodness, let’s go through each property.

--	ConditionDescriptor – Already described above.
+-	`ConditionDescriptor` – Already described above.
 It is not the only way to setup a Condition…
--	ConditionCreator – Alternative to creating a Condition by returning an implementation of ICondition.
+-	`ConditionCreator` – Alternative to creating a Condition by returning an implementation of ICondition.
 This choice gives you a lot of flexibility, especially when you have some complex logic that you feel you can code up in an Evaluate method easier than using a bunch of Conditions.
--	ErrorMessage – A template for the message reporting an issue.
+-	`ErrorMessage` – A template for the message reporting an issue.
 Its intended location is nearby the Input, such that you can omit including the field’s label.
 “This field requires a value”.
 As a template, it provides tokens which can be replaced by live data.
 (Discussed later).
--	SummaryMessage – Same idea as ErrorMessage except to be shown in a Validation Summary.
+-	`SummaryMessage` – Same idea as ErrorMessage except to be shown in a Validation Summary.
 Its normal to include the field label in this message, using the {Label} token: “{Label} requires a value”.
--	Severity – Controls some validation behaviors with these three values.
+-	`Severity` – Controls some validation behaviors with these three values.
-	-	Error – normal error and the default when this field is omitted.
+	-	`Error` – normal error and the default when this field is omitted.
-	-	Severe – If there are more validation rules, skip them.
+	-	`Severe` – If there are more validation rules, skip them.
 Severity=Error continues to evaluate the remaining validation rules.
-	-	Warning – Want to give the user some direction, but not prevent saving the data.
+	-	`Warning` – Want to give the user some direction, but not prevent saving the data.
--	Enabled – A way to quickly disable the InputValidator.
+-	`Enabled` – A way to quickly disable the InputValidator.
--	EnablerDescriptor and EnablerCreator – The Enabler is another Condition, used to determine if the InputValidator can validate.
+-	`EnablerDescriptor` and `EnablerCreator` – The *Enabler* uses a `Condition` to determine if the `InputValidator` can validate.
 Often validation rules depend on other information for that.
-For example, you have a checkbox associated with a textbox.
-Any validation rule on the textbox isn’t used unless the checkbox is marked.
-You would assign a Condition to evaluate the value of the checkbox to the Enabler.
+For example, you have a checkbox associated with a text box.
+Any validation rule on the text box isn’t used unless the checkbox is marked.
+You would assign a `Condition` to evaluate the value of the checkbox to the Enabler.

-Now let’s place the InputValidatorDescriptor into our previous example using a Model with FirstName and LastName.
+Now let’s place the `InputValidatorDescriptor` into our previous example using a Model with FirstName and LastName.
 ```ts
 [{
   Type: 'Input',